cardstack/cardstack/packages/ssr-web/README.md

 # ssr-web

-This renders Card Pay merchant payment requests on the server!
+This renders Card Pay merchant payment requests on the server.

 ## Prerequisites